beatrixcendana/BrightWaste-App/README.md

 ## Technologies (API and Frontend) and how it is integrated

 ## Challenges that we faced
+- **For a designer, backing up to be a front-end dev** Since we are running out of time, designer has to help the dev working on the code.
+-**Creating a scenario that makes sense**
+To make sure others understand what we are building, we were thinking to create the scenario that makes the app flow better.
+(The scenario was explained in the little video that we created above)

 ## What the future of this web
 - Implement the app so the potential seller can take a picture of their item before they sell it all from the phone.